cocoltre/Visual-Perception/README.md

 - `test_type`, str: Name of the experiment.
 - `want_another_test`, bool: For predictive_templates: Only for test_type = '?participants...'.
 Redoes a simulation/test that chooses randomly ?participants, or not.
 For visual_perception: Only for test_type = 'test_model'.
 Redoes a simulation/test that chooses randomly a NOT noisy simulation, or not.

 These following variables need to be verified when running a new experiment.
-They are all present visual_perception notebook, only a few are absent from predictive_templates notebook (they are not needed there):
+They are all present in visual_perception notebook, only a few are absent from predictive_templates notebook (they are not needed there):
 - `bias`, bool: Adds a bias parameter, or not.
 - `test_type_title`, str: Title of the experiment, used in plots.
 - `prev_var`, str: Internal variable/input, related to something happened previously.